luau-lang/site/_posts/2024-07-23-luau-recap-july-2024.md

 `utf8.len` will return `nil` followed by the byte offset, `utf8.codepoint` and `utf8.codes` will error.
 This matches how other kinds of input errors were previously handled by those functions.

-Strings that are validated using `utf8.len` will now always work properly with `utf8.nfcnormalize`, `utf8.graphemes`, DataStore APIs and other Roblox engine functions.
-Custom per-character validation logic is no longer required.
+Strings that are validated using `utf8.len` will now always work properly with `utf8.nfcnormalize` and `utf8.graphemes` functions.
+Custom per-character validation logic is no longer required to check if a string is valid under `utf8` requirements.

 ### Imprecise integer number warning